janaom/gcp-de-project-elt-dbt-cloud-run-composer-dataplex/README.md

     )
 ```

 The detailed data quality scan results are available via Airflow's XCom mechanism.
-To receive email alerts with these results, you can use the EmailOperator.
+To receive email alerts with these results, you can use the `EmailOperator`.
 The Composer backend and operator logic discussed earlier apply here.

 One important thing to understand when using Dataplex operators in Airflow is that the DAG's job is to trigger and run the data quality scan - not to enforce the results.
 This means that even if Dataplex detects data quality issues like duplicates or missing values, the DAG itself will still show as successful.
 The scan ran, the results were captured, and Dataplex did its job.

-That's why I'm using the EmailOperator to receive scan results via email through XCom, so I can still review them manually and not miss any issues.
+That's why I'm using the `EmailOperator` to receive scan results via email through XCom, so I can still review them manually and not miss any issues.
 If you want your DAG to actually fail based on quality results, you need to add additional logic, for example, checking the scan results in a subsequent task and raising an error if the overall score didn't pass.

 There are other ways to receive scan results via email.
 Although configuring everything in code can be challenging, you can simply edit an existing scan through the console and add your email and triggers to "Notification report".